payable/ecr-sdks/README.md

 	HTTP Authentication failed; no valid credentials available
 	```

-3. POS name is duplicate and already in use
+3. POS/Host name is duplicate and already in use

 	Error: